 The Company selectively uses interest rate swaps to reduce market risk associated with changes in interest rates for its fixed-rate bonds.
+As fair value hedges, the interest rate swaps and related debt balances are valued under a market approach using publicized swap curves.
 Changes in the fair value of the swap and hedged portion of the debt are recorded in the consolidated statements of income.
-In the fourth quarter of fiscal 2013, the Company entered into four fixed to floating interest rate swaps totaling \$800 million to hedge the coupon of its 5.5% notes that matured in January 2016.
-In the third quarter of fiscal 2014, the Company entered into four fixed to floating interest rate swaps totaling \$400 million to hedge the coupon of its 2.6% notes maturing December 2016, three fixed to floating interest rate swaps totaling \$300 million to hedge the coupon of its 1.4% notes maturing November 2017 and one fixed to floating interest rate swap totaling \$150 million to hedge the coupon of its 7.125% notes maturing July 2017.
-There were eight and twelve interest rate swaps outstanding as of September 30, 2016 and 2015, respectively.
+In the third quarter of fiscal 2014, the Company entered into four fixed to floating interest rate swaps totaling \$400 million to hedge the coupon of its 2.6% notes that matured in December 2016, three fixed to floating interest rate swaps totaling \$300 million to hedge the coupon of its 1.4% notes maturing November 2017 and one fixed to floating interest rate swap totaling \$150 million to hedge the coupon of its 7.125% notes maturing in July 2017.
+In December 31, 2016, the remaining four outstanding interest rate swaps were terminated.
+The Company had no interest rate swaps outstanding at September 30, 2017.
+There were eight interest rate swaps outstanding as of September 30, 2016.